Financial help if you have a disability or long-term illness

 You may get personal independence payment (PIP) if you are between 16 and pension age and have a medical condition, or disability, that affects your ability to participate in everyday life.

-You must have had your illness or disability for three months before you claim and be expected to have the condition for nine months after.
+The illness or disability can be physical or mental and you must have had it for three months before you claim and be expected to have the condition for nine months after.

 Disability living allowance (DLA), for adults, has been replaced by personal independence payment.
 If you are still getting DLA, you will receive a letter telling you it is coming to an end and inviting you to claim personal independence payment.
 This process was expected to be completed by 2019 but has been delayed.